Bounded by Army Navy Drive between South Fern and South Eads Streets, next to the Marriott Residence Inn in Pentagon City.

 The development includes three connected open spaces within the block.
 To activate the site, a future community facility of up to 20,000 square feet is planned.
 The facility will be located on the ground floor and within steps from the Central Green open space.
 The existing superblocks between the two sites will be broken up with planned new streets and sidewalks, creating a lively, pedestrian-friendly environment.
 Two new east and west streets, 11th Street South and 10th Street South, and Elm Street, a new north and south street, will run through the Pen Place site.

 The 12th Street South between Fern Street and Eads Street will be completed by the developer.
-This new roadway will become the main connection between Pentagon City and Crystal City, and will accommodate the future streetcar station.
+This new roadway will become the main connection between Pentagon City and Crystal City.
 Considered the “Primary Transit” street, 12th Street South has dedicated high-frequency transit service between Pentagon City and Potomac Yards and between Columbia Pike and Pentagon City.

 Documents and Plans